-What do you think Santa would say if I was to leave him a plate of coal cookies?
+Do you think Santa would Mind if he was left a plate of coal cookies?

-Do you think he have a sense of humor?
-That he would get out one good ho-ho-ho, take a bite (falls in love) and then poof! he drops an iPad for me under the tree?!
+Does he have a sense of humor?
+Would he let out one good ho-ho-ho, take a bite (fall in love) and then poof! drops an iPad under the tree for me?!

-However on a serious note, these cookies are all kinds of fun.
-Like a boatload more fun than getting real coal in your stocking but not as fun as silly putty, orange flavored chapstick and a Teen Bop magazine.
+Seriously though, these cookies are all kinds of fun.
+More fun than getting real coal in your stocking but not as fun as silly putty, orange flavored chapstick and a Teen Bop magazine.

 To Make These Naughty Coal Cookies you Will Need:

-Now comes the fun part; throw the butter and sugars into the bowl of your stand mixer.
-Next, mix on medium-low until light and fluffy.
+Next, mix on medium-low speed for about 2 to 3 until light and fluffy.
 With that being said, this cookie dough ends up being pretty dense so a hand mixer might not be able to do the job.

 Then, with the mixer on low add one egg at a time, mixing well after each addition.